 In August, Seth’s exchange partner came from France to stay with us for three months.
 Samuel Duval is a beautiful soul and fully embraced anything we threw at him, from jumping off bridges, zip lining and indoor rock climbing, to videography, chiropractic and massage treatments.
 I was hoping that Samuel’s parents didn’t see the “Danger!
 No jumping off bridge” sign.
 We weren’t trying to kill him, I swear.

 By the end of his visit he had become my second son and it was very sad to see him go back home.

 I discovered kickboxing this fall.
 I’ve been a fight fan for years.
-Mixed Martial Arts (MMA) is the only sport I watch, so it’s about time I get into a gym and kick butt (or more likely get my butt kicked as you can see in one of these photos).
+Mixed Martial Arts (MMA) is the only sport I watch, so it’s about time I get into a gym and kick butt (or more likely get my butt kicked ~ this is what my son does to me in sparring).
 I know people don’t understand the alter ego to my normally loving, gentle and mild-mannered persona, but what can I say: Life is just one big paradox.

 As the year is coming to an end, I’m finishing a large video production.
 These videos will be accessory materials for the 2nd Edition of Spa Bodywork textbook.
 It’s been a lot of fun and as usual a learning experience.

 It was with great sadness that Anne and I decided to end our relationship of almost four years.
 I love her deeply and it’s been a fantastic growing and learning experience.
 The reality of a long distance relationship, however, has been extremely challenging.
 We decided that it was best to pursue our futures independently in the places we seem to be tied to by both circumstance and choice.
 We love each other and plan to continue a lifelong friendship.